ETHZ-INS/stressTRAPreanalysis/README.md

 # Methods

 We acquired the deposited raw sequencing fastq files from the online repositories GSE100579 (10 sequencing runs for (Marrocco et al. 2017, Gray et al. 2018) and GSE131972 (sequencing 10 runs for (Marrocco et al. 2019)) and used kallisto (DOI:10.1038/nbt.3519, version 0.44.0) for the pseudoalignment of reads on the GENCODE M17 transcriptome, with an estimated fragment length of 200 ±20.
-GENsOME ALIGNMENT SPECIFICS
+However, we also reproduced the analysis using a [different quantification](salmonBased.Rmd).

 # Re-analysis of published results